 - Ap3 7.
+The Open University does not accept any responsibility for a Student's failure to make accommodation arrangements or for the failure of, or problems with, independently made arrangements. - Ap3 8.
 Any such failure or problems will not excuse non-attendance or non-participation in the residential school.
-Circumstances that are outside your control which affect your participation in or performance at a residential school may be reported to be taken into account by submitting a form RS39 which is available from the Residential Schools Office. - Ap3 8.
-If you defer or withdraw from a residential school module or a module which includes an embedded residential school, fee refunds or credits policy will apply to the tuition fee payable for that module but not to the accommodation charge. - Ap3 9.
-An accommodation charge that you have paid will only be refunded if, not less than eight weeks before the schools begins, you notify The Open University that you are: - intending to make independent arrangements for accommodation and meals; - b) unable to attend the residential school and wish to make arrangements to participate in the Alternative Learning Experience (where available); - c) deferring study of the module to a later presentation; - d) withdrawing from the module. - Ap3 10.
-You must notify The Open University as set out in the Changing Your Study Plans Policy.
-A refund of an accommodation charge will be made by the same method that the charge was paid. - Ap3 11.
-If you have paid an accommodation charge and you have not notified The Open University at least eight weeks before the school begins that, for any reason, you will not require accommodation and meals at a residential school you will only be eligible for a refund of the accommodation charge if you meet the criteria of the Discretionary Fee Credit and Refund Policy set out in Appendix 2.
+Circumstances that are outside your control which affect your participation in or performance at a residential school may be reported to be taken into account by submitting a form RS39 which is available from the Residential Schools Office. - Ap3 9.
+If you defer or withdraw from a residential school module or a module which includes an embedded residential school, Fee Refunds or Credits policy will apply to the tuition fee payable for that module but not to the accommodation charge. - Ap3 10.
+An accommodation charge that you have paid will only be refunded if, not less than eight weeks before the schools begins, you notify The Open University that you are: - intending to make independent arrangements for accommodation and meals; - unable to attend the residential school and wish to make arrangements to participate in the Alternative Learning Experience (where available); - deferring study of the module to a later presentation; - withdrawing from the module. - Ap3 11.
+You must notify The Open University as set out in the

+Changing Your Study Plans Policy.
+A Refund of an accommodation charge will be made by the same method that the charge was paid. - Ap3 12.
+If you have paid an accommodation charge and you have not notified The Open University at least eight weeks before the school begins that, for any reason, you will not require accommodation and meals at a residential school, you will only be eligible for a Refund of the accommodation charge if you meet the criteria of the Discretionary Fee Credit and Refund Policy set out in Appendix 2.

-Version number: 1.0 Approved by: Delegate of Director, Academic Services Effective from: 1 August 2020 Date for review: March 2021
+Version number: 1.1 Approved by: Delegate of Director, Academic Services Effective from: 1 August 2021 Date for review: March 2022